-If the Master Channel Managed Parameter ‘Transfer Frame Type’ is ‘Variable Length’ and has subordinate VCIDs with Frame types that are both fixed and variable length, with the associated VC Managed Parameter ‘Inclusion of OCF Required’ set to ‘True’ and ‘Inclusion of OCF Allowed’ set to ‘True’, then the OCF will be included in every Frame on the fixed-length Frame VCIDs and only as desired based upon mission rules for the variable-length Frame VCIDs.

 The mission could specify for a variable-length Frame that one will only include a new OCF or may require the inclusion of an OCF for a number of times until a new OCF_SDU is received.

+It is up to the spacecraft designer to ensure that Virtual Channels carrying OCFs are transmitted frequently enough to not disrupt the intended behavior of the COP in use that may time out if OCFs are not delivered in a timely fashion.

 Frame Error Control Field